jskonhovd/sklearn_mempy/talk.md

 # Unsupervised Learning
 ## kMeans
 * The k-means algorithm clusters data by trying to separate samples into n groups of equal variance.
-* The name is derived from the representing k clusters by the mean of its points
+* The name is derived from the representing k clusters by the mean of its points.
 * K-Means works well with numerical attributes.

 ## kMeans: Example